Kohbukan Judo Club home The Kohbukan Judo Club

 Our story

-Kohbukan Judo Club has been teaching judo in Guelph, Ontario for over 36 years.
-We're a member-run nonprofit — not a franchise, not a business.
-We exist to share the art of judo with our community.
+The club was incorporated as The Kohbukan Judo Club, a nonprofit corporation, in late 1999.
+Our mandate is to teach Judo to residents in and around Guelph.
+We’re a member-run nonprofit — not a franchise, not a business.
+We exist to share the art of Judo with our community.

-Our name, Kohbukan, reflects our commitment to the traditional values of judo: mutual welfare and benefit (jita kyoei) and maximum efficiency with minimum effort (seiryoku zenyo).
+The founder of Judo, Sensei Jigoro Kano, based Judo on two principles: mutual welfare and benefit (jita kyoei) and maximum efficiency with minimum effort (seiryoku zenyo).
 These principles guide everything we do, from how we teach beginners to how we run the club.

 We offer programs for children, youth, and adults.
 Whether you’re looking for a martial art for your child, a fitness challenge for yourself, or a path to competition, you’ll find a welcoming home here.